-Revenues and profitability for our Slots Division in Spain have generally been stable and predictable, except during the COVID-19 pandemic.
-Following a period of rapid growth due to the consolidation of the Spanish slots market, the size of our slot machine installed base in Spain has been relatively stable in recent years.
-In 2019, we added an additional 6,693 slot machines to our Spanish operations through the Giga Game Acquisition, increasing our Spanish slot machine operations by 21.3% based on the number of slot machines and driving revenue growth from our Slots Division.
+Revenues and profitability for our Slots Spain Division have generally been stable and predictable, except during the COVID-19 pandemic.
+Following a period of rapid growth due to the consolidation of the Spanish slots market, the size of our slot machines installed base in Spain has been relatively stable in recent years.
+In 2019, we added an additional 6,693 slot machines to our Spanish operations through the Giga Game Acquisition, increasing our Spanish slot machine operations by 21.3% based on the number of slot machines and driving revenue growth from our Slots Spain Division.
 We have generally focused on optimizing revenue per machine and profitability.
-Because of the minimum wager, gaming taxes and the payout per slot machine being regulated by law, we have concentrated on identifying and obtaining attractive sites to place our slot machines and controlling operating costs and expenses through efficient management.
+Because of the minimum wager, gaming taxes and the payout per slot machines being regulated by law, we have concentrated on identifying and obtaining attractive sites to place our slot machines and controlling operating costs and expenses through efficient management.
 We monitor slot machine performance carefully to determine when to replace or relocate slot machines to improve profitability.
 As a part of our overall strategy to improve profitability, during the last several years we have eliminated underperforming slot machines.
 The total number of slot machines in the Spanish market has contracted in recent years, and we expect that this trend may continue, in particular, due to the impact of the COVID-19 pandemic.
 This contraction and the ongoing consolidation of the Spanish slots market present opportunities for acquisitions.
-We have continued to pursue selective acquisitions of attractive slot machine operations, such as through the acquisition of the Giga Game Group in July 2019.
+We have continued to pursue selective acquisitions of attractive slot machine operations, such as through the acquisition of Giga Game System Operation, S.L.U. and certain of its subsidiaries in July 2019, and the addition of approximately 1,000 slots to our Slots Spain Division during 2022 and the first quarter of 2023.

-Profitability in our Slots Division is affected by the terms of our agreements with site owners and the agreements we enter into to acquire new route operations.
+Profitability in our Slots Spain Division is affected by the terms of our agreements with site owners and the agreements we enter into to acquire new route operations.
 When we acquire other slots operators in Spain, we frequently enter into participation agreements with the acquired operators to facilitate our acquisition or to retain the strategic benefits of the acquired slot operators' relationships with site owners.
 The participation agreements with sub-operators are profit sharing agreements, the terms of which vary by sub-operator.
-Payments to sub-operators are recorded in the segment results of the Slots Division as an expense under Consumption.
+Payments to sub-operators are recorded in the segment results of the Slots Spain Division as an expense under variable rent and other.
 Our profitability is affected by the degree to which our locations are subject to these profit sharing arrangements.
-Approximately 26% of our slot machines were covered by such arrangements during the periods under review.
+Approximately 26% of our slot machines were covered by such arrangements during the period under review.

-The performance of our Slots Division is also affected by regulatory changes in Spain with respect to the number of slot machines permitted per site, the minimum wager, the maximum payout per slot machine, licensing fees and taxes assessed on slot machines.
+The performance of our Slots Spain Division is also affected by regulatory changes in Spain with respect to the number of slot machines permitted per site, the minimum wager, the maximum payout per slot machine, licensing fees and taxes assessed on slot machines.
 Costs associated with the regulatory environment in Spain have been relatively stable in recent years.